cockroachdb/docs/v20.2/monitoring-and-alerting.md

 ## Monitoring tools

-### Admin UI
+### DB Console

-The [Admin UI](admin-ui-overview.html) displays essential metrics about a cluster's health, such as node status, number of unavailable ranges, and queries per second and service latency across the cluster.
+The [DB Console](ui-overview.html) displays essential metrics about a cluster's health, such as node status, number of unavailable ranges, and queries per second and service latency across the cluster.
 This tool is designed to help you optimize cluster performance and troubleshoot issues.

-The Admin UI is accessible from every node at `http://<host>:<http-port>`, or `http://<host>:8080` by default.
-For more information on accessing the Admin UI, see [Admin UI access](admin-ui-overview.html#admin-ui-access).
+The DB Console is accessible from every node at `http://<host>:<http-port>`, or `http://<host>:8080` by default.
+For more information on accessing the DB Console, see [DB Console access](ui-overview.html#db-console-access).

 {{site.data.alerts.callout_danger}}
-Because the Admin UI is built into CockroachDB, if a cluster becomes unavailable, most of the Admin UI becomes unavailable as well.
+Because the DB Console is built into CockroachDB, if a cluster becomes unavailable, most of the DB Console becomes unavailable as well.
 Therefore, it's essential to plan additional methods of monitoring cluster health as described below.
 {{site.data.alerts.end}}

 ### Prometheus endpoint